AzdiarGazder/mtexTools/README.md

 - [**rename**](https://github.com/AzdiarGazder/mtexTools/tree/main/rename): Rename phases using the ebsd or grains variables interactively via a GUI or via scripting.

 ## S
+- [**setLabels2Latex**](https://github.com/AzdiarGazder/mtexTools/tree/main/setLabels2Latex): Changes all MATLAB text interpreters from 'tex' to 'latex' in all subsequent figures, plots, and graphs.

+- [**setLabels2Tex**](https://github.com/AzdiarGazder/mtexTools/tree/main/setLabels2Tex): Changes all MATLAB text interpreters from 'latex' to 'tex' in all subsequent figures, plots, and graphs.

 - [**split**](https://github.com/AzdiarGazder/mtexTools/tree/main/split): Splits or sub-divides an ebsd map into a regular, rectangular matrix of submaps with a user-specified number of rows and columns.
 Additional inputs include the ability to overlap a length fraction along both, horizontal and vertical submap directions.
 The submaps are returned to the main MATLAB workspace as individual ebsd variables.
 The location of each submap is denoted by the row and column number.
 For example: ebsd23 = a submap from row 2, column 3 of the ebsd map.

 - [**stitch**](https://github.com/AzdiarGazder/mtexTools/tree/main/stitch): Stitch, combine or merge two ebsd maps together into one map by defining a user-specified position and offset/overlay for map 2 relative to map 1.